zeanrivera/Paper/papergradle.md

          to their Java names with a `1` prepended to it.
 This is valid in bytecode, but not valid in Java, so after the decompile process lots of patching would be required to fix this if it wasn't fixed in this task.

-      2. Forge's FernFlower is smarter than Spigot's.
-One nice feature of Forge's FernFlower is it properly decompiles implementations of interfaces, even if the implementation has been obfuscated.
-What this means is, Spigot's FernFlower will decompile implementation methods faithful to how they are in the bytecode (usually with just an `a` for a name), but Forge's FernFlower will be a bit smarter and will decompile the method with the correct name to implement the interface correctly.
-This removes the need to patch in decompilation fixes for this particular problem.
+      2. Forge's toolchain is smarter than Spigot's.
+One nice feature of ForgeGradle is it properly handles decompilation of implementations of interfaces, even if the implementation has been obfuscated.
+What this means is, Spigot's tooling will decompile implementation methods faithful to how they are in the bytecode (usually with just an `a` for a name), but Forge's will be a bit smarter and will decompile and patch the method with the correct name to implement the interface correctly.
+This removes the need to patch in decompilation fixes for this particular problem late in the build process.

          The issue is with how Spigot fixes this issue with their patches.
 Spigot adds the correctly named method into the class and simply calls the original method (again, usually named `a`) from that method.
-So when Forge's FernFlower decompiles this, it finds two methods with the exact same signature, and exact same name.
+So when FernFlower decompiles this, it finds two methods with the exact same signature, and exact same name.
 FernFlower gives up when this happens and simply output empty methods.
          This could be fixed by patching in all the fixes, but ideally we would like it to simply decompile correctly the first time without requiring patches.
 We do this by remapping the Spigot methods to some arbitrary name instead - which is fine, this code won't ever get called.
-The Spigot methods are simply added to fix the issue with the Spigot FernFlower which isn't present in the Forge
+The Spigot methods are simply added to fix the issue with the Spigot toolchain which isn't present in ForgeGradle.
-         FernFlower.

          In an attempt at following a pattern, I opted to prepend each Spigot method name that did this with the string `__clashing_` so it should be pretty clear why that method was renamed and what task was responsible for it.
 Obviously this task could take any